 Now, as if by a miracle, they are reunited in Danang.
 But what seems like the cue for a happy ending is anything but.
 Heidi and her Vietnamese relatives find themselves caught in a confusing clash of cultures and at the mercy of conflicting emotions that will change their lives forever.
 Through intimate and sometimes excruciating moments, Daughter from Danang profoundly shows how wide the chasms of cultural difference and how deep the wounds of war can run–even within one family.

 Adopted: For the Life of Me / A film by Jean Strauss documenting adoptee access.

 Found in Korea / Follow Nam, a Korean-American adoptee found on the streets as an infant, on her first journey back to S. Korea as she searches for her birth family, her culture and her roots.
 What will she find in Korea?

 Calcutta is My Mother / The story of international adoptee, Reshma McClintock’s first return to the city in which she was born.
 Adopted at 3 months old, Reshma grew up well connected to her family and life in America but often wondered about her life in India.
 Was one better than the other?
 Could she want both lives, both families without being overwhelmed with guilt?
 Follow her on a journey that unravels the story she once knew as her own, brought intense grief to the surface, and changed the way she would view adoption and her own identity forever.
-Calcutta is My Mother is expected to premier in 2017 or 2018.
+Calcutta is My Mother is expected to premier in 2018.